 Now that we have established that nominally flying from Stockholm is cheaper, we need to factor in time.
 The adjustment I will make is only an example and depending on your situation the opportunity cost could be substantially higher or lower.
-For the purpose of this article we will assume that I earn 100€ per day or 12.5€ per hour (after tax).
-I will now add up the time I spend traveling on both routes.
+For the purpose of this article, we will assume that I earn 100€ per day or 12.5€ per hour (after-tax).
+I will now add up the time I spend travelling on both routes.
 This time is to be understood as door-to-door and is an educated estimate.
 It excludes transfer in Tehran as the times are equivalent.

 Turku – Helsinki – Tehran

 The total travel time including all transfers and waiting times is approximately 32 hours and 15 minutes.

 During this time I could earn approximately 400€.

 If I add the opportunity cost to my total travel costs I arrive at 827€.

 The total travel time including all transfers and waiting times is approximately 59 hours and 10 minutes.

 During this time I could earn approximately 738€.

 If I add the opportunity cost to my total travel costs I arrive at 1091€.